John Minor Wisdom

-John Minor Wisdom (May 17, 1905 – May 15, 1999), one of the "Fifth Circuit Four", and a Republican from Louisiana, was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit during the 1950s and 1960s, when that court became known for a series of crucial decisions that advanced the goals of the Civil Rights Movement.
+John Minor Wisdom (May 17, 1905 – May 15, 1999) was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+He was one of the "Fifth Circuit Four", known for a series of crucial decisions that advanced the goals of the Civil Rights Movement.
 At that time, the Fifth Circuit included not only Louisiana, Mississippi, and Texas (its jurisdiction since October 1, 1981), but also Alabama, Georgia, Florida, and the Panama Canal Zone.

 Early life and education

 Wisdom was born on May 17, 1905, in New Orleans, Louisiana, and graduated from the Isidore Newman School.
 In 1925, he received a Bachelor of Arts degree from Washington and Lee University in Lexington, Virginia.
 In 1929, he received a Bachelor of Laws from Tulane University Law School, graduating first in his class.
+He married his wife Charles Mathews on October 24, 1931.

 Early career

 Wisdom was a United States Army lieutenant colonel from 1942 to 1946.
 He was in private practice of law in New Orleans from 1929 to 1957.
 He was an adjunct professor of law at Tulane University from 1938 to 1957.
 As a young man, he was a Democrat, but he left that party in reaction to what he perceived as the corrupt administration of Governor Huey Pierce Long, Jr. As the Republican National Committeeman from Louisiana, Wisdom was instrumental in securing the nomination of Dwight D. Eisenhower at the 1952 Republican National Convention in Chicago, Illinois.
 Wisdom was also credited for helping Eisenhower to win Louisiana in the 1956 general election, the first time Louisiana had voted Republican in 80 years.